WWE News: Former World Champion Reveals Retirement Date Which Is Coming Soon

 Looking at it now, though, was that match against Shaq supposed to be Big Show’s final big hurrah in WWE?

-Recently, the Inquisitr reported that Big Show revealed to WWE that this may very well be his final WrestleMania ever, and he was saying that to taunt Shaq.
+Recently, Inquisitr reported that Big Show revealed to WWE that this may very well be his final WrestleMania ever, and he was saying that to taunt Shaq.
 Now, with that match definitely not happening at all, the focus is back to this possibly being the last big PPV of his career.

-As the WrestleMania 33 media rounds continue, Big Show spoke with Sports Illustrated on a number of topics, including the big event in a couple of weeks.
-He was asked about his match against Shaq falling through, and he’s not taking responsibility for it.
+As the WrestleMania 33 media rounds continue, Big Show spoke with Sports Illustrated on a number of topics including the big event in a couple of weeks.
+He was asked about his match against Shaq falling through, and well, he’s not taking responsibility for it.

 “I want to do this match.
 It certainly isn’t on me.
 I’m serious and dedicated.
 Whether Shaq has other obligations or business, that’s on him.
 As far as I know, we’re still trying to make Princess Shaq happy so we can move forward with the match at WrestleMania.
 I have a lot of respect for Shaq.
 He’s one of the greatest NBA centers of all time.
 But here’s the thing, and I say this with all humility, I’m one of the greatest big men ever in the WWE.